-Tree SP-19 is located in the central portion of the site and is a triple-trunk maple which is proposed for removal in order to accommodate appropriate grading near proposed Lot 7 and adjacent infrastructure.
+Tree SP-4 is located in the central portion of the site and is proposed for removal in order to accommodate appropriate grading and adjacent infrastructure.

 Tree SP-34 is located along the back of proposed Lot 20 and appropriate grading is necessary to support the residences in this location, as well as provide access around these lots.